 In the Living Room

 If there is good natural daylight: To create a lively, welcoming, family-friendly vibe, choose a cool white with a hint of orange or gold.
-If you want to evoke a more relaxing ambience, then add a hint of calming green, such as sage, into your white.
+If you want to evoke a more relaxing ambience, then add a hint of calming green, such as sage.

 In the Bedroom

-If there is poor natural light: Warm mauves and delicate lilacs are wonderful relaxing colours.
+If there is poor natural light: Warm mauve and delicate lilacs are wonderful relaxing colors.
 To create a tranquil bedroom, choose a hue like violet white or blueberry white.
 But if you’d prefer a warm, sunny look throughout the day, then pick a white with tones of cream and peach.

 In the Bathroom

 If there is good natural daylight: To make the most of a small space, it’s best to choose a cool white such as pearl or almond.
 Or for an understated, contemporary look, pick one with a touch of green or blue, such as cool duck egg blue.

 If you want your room to appear larger, then choose a white that tends towards a warm blue, perhaps with a hint of purple.

 Good natural daylight: To create a calming effect in a busy family kitchen, it’s best to use a white with a touch of fresh pastel green or blue.
 But to soothe a stressed cook, add a hint of a chalky green, such as olive, to your white.
 If you have a contemporary kitchen and want a modern, calm look, try adding a touch of amethyst to your white.